-Role and Responsibilities
+Duties and Responsibilities

-McDonald, S., Oates, C.J., Alevizou, P.J., Young, C.W., and Hwang, K., (2012) Individual Strategies for Sustainable Consumption.
-Journal of Marketing Management, 28(3-4) 445-468
+McDonald, S., Oates, C.J., Alevizou, P.J., Young, C.W., and Hwang, K., (2012) Individual Strategies for Sustainable Consumption. special issue of Journal of Marketing Management on Re-Visiting Contemporary Issues in Green/Ethical Marketing 28(3-4) 445-468.

 Young, C.W., Hwang, K., McDonald, S., and Oates, C.J.
 (2010) Sustainable Consumption: Green consumer behaviour when purchasing products.
-Sustainable Development.
-18(1) 20-31.
+Sustainable Development Journal 18(1) 20-31.

 Recent publications in the Research Methods area include:

 McDonald, S., Gan, B.C., Fraser, S., Oke, A. and Anderson, A.R.
 (2015) A Review of Research Methods in Entrepreneurship 1985-2013, International Journal of Entrepreneurial Behaviour and Research.
 21(3) 291-315.